jayallen/mt-plugin-anon-public-post/README.markdown

 ### Setting up the default user ###

+1. Create a new role that only has the permission to create entries ([screenshot](http://emberapp.com/jayallen/images/post-only-role-for-anonymous-public-post-plug))
+2. Create a new user to act as the author of all anonymous entries.
+3. Assign the post-only role in #1 to the new author created in #2

+### Modify the Create Entry template ###

+In this step, you need to modify the styles and javascript on the Create Entry index template so that the user has a choice whether to sign in or to post anonymously.
+This is an exercise left to the reader although contribution of a clear set of simple instructions would be welcome.

 ## CONFIGURATION ##

-The plugin has a **mandatory** configuration directive (set in `mt-config.cgi`), `PublicPostDefaultUser`, through which you  specify the default MT user account to use as the author for unauthenticated posts.
-The value should be the username on the account:
+The plugin has a **mandatory** configuration directive (set in `mt-config.cgi`), `PublicPostDefaultUser`, through which you  specify the default author username created above:

     PublicPostDefaultUser joeschmoe

+Once this is set correctly, you should be set to go.

 ## TODO ##